ryuz/rtcl-p3s7-mipi-pcb/README_en.md

 - [Spartan-7 Design](https://github.com/ryuz/jelly/tree/master/projects/rtcl_p3s7/rtcl_p3s7_hs)
 - [KV260 Design](https://github.com/ryuz/jelly/tree/master/projects/kv260/kv260_rtcl_p3s7_hs)

-We have also confirmed that it's possible to connect to ZYBO at reduced speeds and comply with MIPI-CSI standards, but these projects are not yet prepared.
-Please look forward to future developments.
+We have also confirmed that it's possible to connect to ZYBO at reduced speeds and comply with MIPI-CSI standards, but these projects are not yet prepared, so please look forward to future developments.

 ## Repository Structure